If you need seventeen different skills just to get an entry-level job, maybe the problem isn’t your qualifications.

 The False Urgency Machine

-The skills industry thrives on making you feel behind.
+The UI UX design skills industry thrives on making you feel behind.
 Every newsletter, every LinkedIn post, every course advertisement carries the same subtext: “Everyone else is ahead of you.”

 “AI is changing design forever — are you ready?”